wpjunior/tsuru-prometheus-wrapper/README.md

 # tsuru-prometheus-wrapper
-Currently tsuru does not support statefullset deployments, We created a small utility to reach this concept
+Currently tsuru does not support statefullset deployments yet, We created a small utility to reach this concept